wyattbenno777/party_cli/README.md

 ## Acknowledgments

 This project utilizes the zkEngine (https://github.com/ICME-Lab/zkEngine_dev) framework and various other open-source libraries.
-It is powered by folding scheme variants of KST22 (https://eprint.iacr.org/2021/370)